debraysimon/tpxle-doc/docs/AbeewayRefGuide/uplink-messages/activity-status/readme.md

 |--------|--------|--------|--------|--------|--------|--------|--------|
 | 0x04 |  Window 1 |  Window 2|Window 3 |  Window 4 |  Window 5 |  Window 6 | Global counter |

- **Window x**: value containing the activity counter during the x^th^ time window.
+ **Window x**: value containing the activity counter during the x<sup>th</sup> time window.
 The window 6 is the most recent one and the window 1 is the oldest.

  **Global counter**: Global activity counter, it contains the activity since the beginning.